rishav-singh-0/rishav-singh-0.github.io/notes/packages.md

 - maim      : Utility to take a screenshot using imlib2
 - neovim    : text editor
 - brave-bin : internet browser
+- gparted   : A Partition Magic clone, frontend to GNU Parted

 ### Arch
 ```